Get insider access

 1.89

 The imaging performance is excellent.
-The weighted group delay falls below the audibility threshold, resulting in tight bass and transparent treble reproduction.
-The L/R drivers of our unit are also well-matched in phase, amplitude, and frequency response, which is important for the accurate localization and placement of objects, like footsteps and voices in the stereo image.
-Although there's a small peak in the phase response's mid-range, it shouldn't be an issue for most users.
-Our results are only valid for our unit, though, and yours may perform differently.
+In general, Jabra's 'Elite' earbuds have good imaging, indicating good quality control and ergonomics.
+Keep in mind that imaging varies between units, though.
+For our unit, the weighted group delay falls below the audibility threshold, resulting in tight bass and transparent treble reproduction.
+The L/R drivers are also well-matched in phase, amplitude, and frequency response, which is important for accurately locating and placing objects, like footsteps and voices, in the stereo image.
+There's a small peak in the phase response's mid-range, but it won't be an issue for most users.

 0.7